epogrebnyak/justpath/README.md

 More complex cases are easier with `justpath` than with bash on Linux or batch files in Windows.

+### Directory does not exist

-`justpath` will indicate non-existent directory.
+`justpath` will indicate if path does not exist or path is not a dicrectory.

 Below is an example from Github Codespaces, somehow `/usr/local/sdkman/candidates/ant/current/bin` does not exist, but included in `PATH`.

 ```console
 $ poetry run justpath show --sort --includes sdkman